Ángela Fita Boluda

 Ángela Fita Boluda (born 12 July 1999) is a Spanish tennis player.

-Fita Boluda has a career-high singles ranking by the Women's Tennis Association (WTA) of 214, achieved on 30 June 2025.
-She also has a career-high WTA doubles ranking of 150, achieved on 8 September 2025.
+She has a career-high singles ranking by the WTA of 190, achieved on 4 May 2026, and a highest doubles ranking of No. 150, achieved on 8 September 2025.

-Fita Boluda has won eight singles and 25 doubles titles on the ITF Women's Circuit.
+Fita Boluda has won ten singles titles and 28 doubles titles on the ITF Women's Circuit.

 Career

-She made her WTA Tour debut 2023 at the Rabat Grand Prix as a lucky loser but was defeated in the first round by Leylah Fernandez in the first round.
+She made her WTA Tour debut 2023 at the Rabat Grand Prix as a lucky loser but was defeated in the first round by Leylah Fernandez.